 The value of In-kind goods, services, or staff time or pay

-To see a more detailed list refer to our guidebook or contact our outreach staff with questions regarding scope of work or project cost eligibility.
+To see a more detailed list refer to our guidebook or contact our engagement staff with questions regarding scope of work or project cost eligibility.

 Application Deadline & Award Announcement: